What is Physiotherapy?

 Physiotherapists assist people to restore, maintain and maximize their strength, function, movement, and overall well-being.
 Physiotherapists have in-depth knowledge of how the body works and specialized hands-on clinical skills to assess, diagnose and treat symptoms of illness, injury and disability.
 Physiotherapy includes rehabilitation, as well as prevention of injury, and promotion of health and fitness through education, strengthening and conditioning.

-Physiotherapy is a health care treatment which assists people to restore, maintain, and maximize their strength, function, movement, and overall well-being.
+Physiotherapy is a health care treatment that assists people to restore, maintain, and maximize their strength, function, movement, and overall well-being.

 Our physiotherapists are highly-educated experts in physical function and movement.
 They will: